apache/cordova-docs/docs/en/edge/cordova/device/device.model.md

       </body>
     </html>

 Android Quirks
 --------------

-- Gets the [product name](http://developer.android.com/reference/android/os/Build.html#PRODUCT) instead of the [model name](http://developer.android.com/reference/android/os/Build.html#MODEL).
-    - The product name is often the code name given during production.
-    - e.g. Nexus One returns "Passion", Motorola Droid returns "voles"
+- Gets the [product name](http://developer.android.com/reference/android/os/Build.html#PRODUCT) instead of the [model name](http://developer.android.com/reference/android/os/Build.html#MODEL), which is often the production code name.
+For example, the Nexus One returns `Passion`, and Motorola Droid returns `voles`.

 Windows Phone 7 and 8 Quirks
 -------------

-- returns the manufacturer specified device model, for example, the Samsung Focus returns 'SGH-i917'
+- Returns the device model specified by the manufacturer.
+For example, the Samsung Focus returns `SGH-i917`.

 Bada Quirks
 -----------
-- returns the manufacturer model name.
-For example 'Samsung Wave S8500'
+- Returns the manufacturer model name, for example, `Samsung Wave S8500`

 Tizen Quirks
 -----------
-- returns the device model assigned by the vendor.
-For example 'TIZEN'
+- Returns the device model assigned by the vendor, for example, `TIZEN`